H-DNA/MPiSC/report/chapters/background/index.typ

 === MPI-3 RMA

 RMA in MPI RMA stands for remote memory access.
-As introduced in the first section of @background, RMA APIs were introduced in MPI-2 and their capabilities are further extended in MPI-3 to conveniently express irregular applications.
+RMA APIs were introduced in MPI-2 and their capabilities are further extended in MPI-3 to conveniently express irregular applications @dinan.
 In general, RMA is intended to support applications with dynamically changing data access patterns where the data distribution is fixed or slowly changing @mpi-3.1.
 This is very similar to the properties of irregular applications as discussed in @irregular-applications.
 In such applications, one process, based on the data it needs, knowing the data distribution, can compute the nodes where the data is stored.
 However, because the data access pattern is not known, each process cannot know whether any other processes will access its data.
 Using the traditional Send/Receive interface, both sides need to issue matching operations by distributing appropriate transfer parameters.
 This is not suitable, as previously explained; only the side that needs to access the data knows all the transfer parameters while the side that stores the data cannot anticipate this.

 === MPI-RMA communication operations

-RMA only requires one side to specify all the transfer parameters and thus only that side to participate in data communication.
+RMA only requires one side to specify all the transfer parameters and thus only that side to participate in data communication @mpi-3.1.

 To utilize MPI RMA, each process needs to open a memory window to expose a segment of its memory to RMA communication operations such as remote writes (`MPI_PUT`), remote reads (`MPI_GET`) or remote accumulates (`MPI_ACCUMULATE`, `MPI_GET_ACCUMULATE`, `MPI_FETCH_AND_OP`, `MPI_COMPARE_AND_SWAP`) @mpi-3.1.
 These remote communication operations only require one side to specify.